Seniors: Keep an Eye on Fraud and Email Scams

 A phone call out of the blue from an extended family member in need of money because they're stranded or just got in an accident.
 An email message promising a lump sum of cash.
 A telemarketer from an unknown charity calling to ask for a donation.
 A smooth-talking investor who claims to have a fool-proof way to ensure a financially worry-free retirement.
 These are just a few examples of real scams by hard-to-catch criminals preying on senior citizens.

 If it sounds too good to be true, it probably is.
 That's good advice that's been around a long time.
-And you should keep that in mind any time someone asks you for money, personal information, or promises you a windfall of money or life-changing investment.
+And you should keep that in mind any time someone asks you for money, personal information, or promises you a windfall of money or life-changing investment so you can avoid getting scammed.
 Seniors over the age of 60 are scammed out of an estimated $2.9 billion a year, according to the MetLife Mature Market Institute.

 Follow these five tips to avoid being a victim of a scam: